blakeelias/grok-evals/WRITEUP.md

 ## Conclusion

 In the long-term, there may be a pathway to optimally extracting human preferences and drives via neurotechnology or other wearables (e.g. Neuralink, EEG, or Silent Speech Recognition (SSR) technologies).
 As LLMs gain online-learning / continual-learning capabilities, there may be models which can more optimally pursue the objectives stated here.
 In the meantime we provide an offline method which aims to approximate these scenarios, via an evaluation metric which balances the three factors of correctness, speed, and the amount of human input required.
+Benchmarks that incorporate human-in-the-loop ambiguity resolution represent a birdge between today's offline training and evaluation methods and tomorrow's contunual, online learning which will leverage neuroadaptive interfaces.